top of page

 WWI German soldier with rank.
 Photo by H. Mathaus.
 Munich, Stuart Archive.

-Sometimes, I think about my morality and wonder how the person who finds this unlabeled album of dark ephemera would react to its content.
+Occasionally, I think about my mortality and wonder how someone stumbling across this unlabeled album of dark ephemera might react.

 Notes